- Course search

 Achieve your ambitions on one of the country’s top teacher training courses.
 We’ll work with you to ensure you become the best teacher you can be.

-- Join a degree which has won national recognition for quality: we’ve received an ‘outstanding’ Ofsted rating and are ranked third in the 2015 Good Teacher Training Guide
+- Join a degree which has won national recognition for quality: we’ve received an ‘outstanding’ Ofsted rating and are ranked tenth in the 2017 Good Teacher Training Guide

 - Boost your career prospects: for the past three years, 100% of our BEd (Hons) Primary Education graduates have gone on to work or further study within six months of completing their degree